What is the test for an implicit threat of death?

 Is there a contingency in a death leaving issue where the will of the deceased bequests to his two sons are subject to defeasance or divestiture?
 (New Brunswick, Canada)

-What is the legal test for reasonableness?
+What is the test for determining whether there is a valid disability insurance claim?
 (New Brunswick, Canada)

-What is the test for varied consent orders in the context of the Divorce Act?
+What is the test for defamatory language in a letter to the board of directors of CCNH?
 (New Brunswick, Canada)

 X